DGCA allows IndiGo to wet lease wide-body planes for only up to six months | Business

 Generally, wet leasing of planes is allowed for short periods to tackle supply constraints and ensure that airfares do not surge significantly.

-Under wet lease arrangement, planes are leased among with operating crew and engineers.
+Under wet lease arrangement, planes are leased along with operating crew and engineers.

 According to the sources, wet leasing of an aircraft essentially means an Indian airline is only issuing tickets for aircraft being operated by the carrier from which the planes have been taken.